Rajasthani languages

-The Rajasthani languages are a group of Western Indo-Aryan languages, primarily spoken in Rajasthan and Malwa, and adjacent areas of Haryana, Gujarat and Madhya Pradesh in India and Bahawalpur division of Punjab and the adjacent areas of Sindh in Pakistan.
+The Rajasthani languages are a group of various languages derived from Western Indo-Aryan languages, primarily spoken in Rajasthan and Malwa, and adjacent areas of Haryana, Gujarat and Madhya Pradesh in India and Bahawalpur division of Pakistani Punjab and the adjacent areas of Sindh.
 They have also reached different corners of India, especially eastern and southern parts, due to the migrations of people of the Marwari community who use them for internal communication.
 Rajasthani languages are also spoken to a lesser extent in Nepal, where they are spoken by 25,394 people according to the 2011 Census of Nepal.

 The term Rajasthani is also used to refer to a literary language mostly based on Marwari.

 Geographical distribution

-Most of the Rajasthani languages are chiefly spoken in the state of Rajasthan but are also spoken in Gujarat, Western Madhya Pradesh i.e. Malwa and Nimar, Haryana and Punjab.
-Rajasthani languages are also spoken in the Bahawalpur division of the Punjab and Tharparkar district of Sindh in Pakistan.
+Most of the Rajasthani languages are chiefly spoken in the state of Rajasthan, but are also spoken in Gujarat, Western Madhya Pradesh, i.e. Malwa, and Nimar, Haryana, and Punjab.
+Rajasthani languages are also spoken in the Bahawalpur division of the Punjab and the Tharparkar district of Sindh in Pakistan.
 A distribution of the geographical area can be found in 'Linguistic Survey of India' by George A. Grierson.

 Speakers

-Standard Rajasthani or Standard Marwari, a version of Rajasthani, the common lingua franca of Rajasthani people and is spoken by over 25 million people (2011) in different parts of Rajasthan.
+Standard Rajasthani or Standard Marwari, a version of Rajasthani, is the common lingua franca of the Rajasthani people and is spoken by over 25 million people (2011) in different parts of Rajasthan.
 It has to be taken into consideration, however, that some speakers of Standard Marwari are conflated with Hindi speakers in the census.
-Marwari, the most spoken Rajasthani language with approximately 8 million speakers situated in the historic Marwar region of western Rajasthan.
+Marwari is the most spoken Rajasthani language with approximately 8 million speakers situated in the historic Marwar region of western Rajasthan.

+In Indian census reporting, many Rajasthani varieties are counted under the broader "Hindi" language category as mother tongues, which can make it difficult to compare speaker totals across sources.
+Linguists and reference works therefore often discuss "Rajasthani" as a language cluster that includes major varieties such as Marwari, Malvi, Mewari, Dhundhari, Harauti, Nimadi and Bagri, while also noting that boundaries between “language” and “dialect” labels vary by framework.

+Rajasthani also has a recognized literary presence beyond state-level education and activism for constitutional recognition.
+India’s National Academy of Letters, the Sahitya Akademi, lists Rajasthani among the languages in which it runs literary programs and confers awards, even though it is not currently included in the Eighth Schedule of the Constitution of India.
+In academic classification, major catalogues such as Glottolog and Ethnologue treat Rajasthani as a distinct Western Indo-Aryan grouping and provide structured listings of its principal varieties.